noiseprotocol/noise_spec/noise.md

 Branching requires:

- * Designating a particular message as a branch point.
+ * Designating a branch message

- * Assigning branch numbers to the alternatives (where branch number zero is the default, and other branches count up from there).
+ * Assigning branch numbers to the alternatives for the branch message (where branch number zero is the default, and other branches count up from there).

- * For each alternative, specifying whether it uses previous session state, or re-initializes the session.
+ * Providing some way to indicate the branch number to the recipient (see Section 7).

- * Having a way for messages to indicate which branch is taken (see the "Conventions" section for a recommendation).
+ * For each alternative, specifying whether it re-uses the session state or re-initializes the session.

 If a non-zero branch is taken and session state is re-used, `MixKey()` is called, with the branch number as the type, and empty data.

-If a non-zero branch is taken and session state is to be re-initialized, then the message is treated as starting a new handshake, and the steps from 4.2 are performed, except `InitializeKernel()` is called in place of `InitializeSession()` to allow previously exchanged public keys to be re-used.
+If a non-zero branch is taken and session state is re-initialized, then the branch message is treated as starting a new handshake, and the steps from 4.2 are performed, except `InitializeKernel()` is called in place of `InitializeSession()` to allow previously exchanged public keys to be re-used.